-- A guest must be confirmed currently attending school, and/or a high school graduate. - A guest cannot be older than nineteen years of age and can not exceed one year post graduation from high school. - A Guest Form must be completed for students from another school district. - Students that have graduated must provide a government issued ID for age verification, and turned into the office for an administrator's approval. - Students must be in proper attire to attend the event, or they will be denied entrance.
-Please see school administration if you have any questions regarding dress attire. - Students that have received multiple out-of-school suspension(s), and/or recommendation for expulsion are not permitted to attend. - All credit recovery courses are to be completed by April 30th. - Excessive unexcused absences and/or being placed on an Attendance Intervention Plan may result in denial of attendance. - On track for graduation
+- A guest must be confirmed currently attending school, and/or a high school graduate. - A guest cannot be older than nineteen years of age and can not exceed one year post graduation from high school. - A Guest Form must be completed for students from another school district. - Niles students attending prom in another district must be in good academic standing. - Students that have graduated must provide a government issued ID for age verification, and turned into the office for an administrator's approval, prior to purchasing a Prom ticket. - Students must be in proper attire to attend the event, or they will be denied entrance.
+Please see school administration if you have any questions regarding dress attire. - Students that have received multiple out-of-school/in-school suspension(s), and/or recommendation for expulsion are not permitted to attend. - All credit recovery courses are to be completed successfully prior prom ticket sales. - Students must have attended and completed ALL State Testing (if applicable). - Violation(s) of the school attendance policy and/or being placed on an Attendance Intervention Plan may result in denial of attendance. - Must be on track for graduation prior prom ticket sales.

-Administration reserves the right for final approval for student attendance to the event.
+\Administration reserves the right for final approval for student attendance to the event.